 I teach a variety of techniques and skills to help people find the best way to move forward for themselves, including better understanding of communication and behaviour.
 The personal growth that may take place in therapy can free you from the limitations of old patterns.

-Counselling is not an easy process because it often entails digging below the surface and talking around things we feel uncomfortable about and tend to push aside in everyday life, which can at times be challenging work
+Counselling is not an easy process because it often entails digging below the surface and talking around things we feel uncomfortable about and tend to push aside in everyday life, it can be challenging work

-I am widely experienced in many areas of counselling such as anxiety, communication, OCD, stress, bereavement, self-harm and peri/post-natal and therefore happy to work with issues of any nature.
+I am widely experienced in many areas of counselling such as Anxiety, Panic disorders, OCD, stress, bereavement, self-harm, gender issues and peri/post-natal and therefore happy to work with these issues

 I specialise in Relationship problems/communication..Couples, Anxiety/Stress, Personality disorders and Family therapy.

-I qualified at Lancaster University, and went on to attend the Lakeland Institute, specialising in TA psychotherapy and later went on to become an Integrative Supervisor at Liverpool Centre for PD.
+I qualified at Lancaster University, and went on to attend the Lakeland Institute, specialising in Transactional Analysis psychotherapy and then on to become an Integrative Supervisor at Liverpool Centre for PD.

 I offer Integrative Supervision for counselling, psychotherapy and all aspects of care work.

 Therapy can offer an opportunity to grow and change in ways which are difficult to achieve on your own or with friends and family.
 It is not a quick fix, its about change – The therapist cannot ‘do’ it for you, but it requires commitment and a readiness to be open to new possibilities.

 Although disturbing, it can also be a relief to air half buried ideas and feelings.
 It might be helpful to think of counselling as an opportunity to take risks that we are not usually able to do in our day to day lives because it might seem bizarre or silly.
 Ideas, thoughts, feelings that others, or even part of ourselves disapprove of can be contemplated in the counselling room.